collagraph/simple-markdown-cheatsheet/README.md

 * This is a list item;
 * another item; and
-    * a tabbed-in sub item.
+    * a tabbed-in sub item, use 4 spaces or a tab.

 1. This is a numbered list item;